Child Custody

 Emergency Custody Matters

-Unfortunately, situations arise when a parent must seek urgent relief from the court to protect their child from the other parent whether due to safety, drugs, alcohol or other concerns.
-Potts, Shoemaker, and Grossman will help you determine if your case is appropriate for emergent relief from the court and how to get your case heard as quickly as possible.
+Unfortunately, situations arise when a parent must seek urgent relief from the court to protect their child from the other parent out of concern for safety over drugs, alcohol or other potentially harmful concerns.
+The attorneys at Potts, Shoemaker, and Grossman guide you through such situations and determine if your case is appropriate for emergent relief from the court and how to best expedite your case.

 Grandparent/Caregiver Custody

 Pennsylvania law gives Grandparent and Caregiver rights to a child under certain situations.
-The attorneys at Potts, Shoemaker, and Grossman have extensive experience securing both Grandparents and Caregivers custody rights and will advise you of your rights in this area of custody law.
+The attorneys at Potts, Shoemaker, and Grossman have extensive experience securing both Grandparents and Caregivers custody rights and will advise you of your rights.

 Relocation

-Occasionally a parent may want to seek the court’s intervention in relocating from their county/current residence.
-Relocation does not apply to every move but it does apply to certain moves that affect the custody rights of the non-relocating parents.
-Potts, Shoemaker, and Grossman will guide you through the specific legal requirements and advocate for you in your relocation matters.
+Occasionally a parent may seek the court’s intervention in relocating from their county/current residence.
+Relocation does not apply to every move, but it does apply to certain ones that affect the custody rights of the non-relocating parents.
+Potts, Shoemaker, and Grossman will guide you through the specific legal requirements and advocate for you in any relocation matters that may arise.